mtrevisan/Boxon/README.md

 //add the custom codec to the list of available codecs
-//(use one of the lines below) core.withConfiguration(ConfigurationCustomTest.class); //loads the given configuration core.withConfigurations(ConfigurationCustomTest.class); //loads all configuration from the package where the given class resides
+//(use one of the lines below) core.withConfiguration(ConfigurationCustomTest.class); //loads the given configuration core.withConfigurationsFrom(ConfigurationCustomTest.class); //loads all configuration from the package where the given class resides
 ```

 Then, to retrieve all the possible protocol version boundaries, call